Erdogan urges Europe to revive Turkish EU membership talks in exchange for Swedish NATO accession

 “Erdogan has introduced new demands and moved the target repeatedly throughout this process, but trying to put pressure on the EU over a NATO matter is rather spectacular,” said Paul Levin, director of the Institute for Turkish Studies at Stockholm University.

-Before Erdogan's comments, Swedish Foreign Minister Tobias Billström expressed optimism that Turkey would drop its objections to Stockholm's NATO bid.
+Before Erdogan's comments, Swedish Foreign Minister Tobias Billström expressed optimism that Turkey would drop its objections.

 “What we are counting on, of course, is to reach a point where we get a message back from President Erdogan that there will be what you might call a green light ... a message that the ratification process in the Turkish Parliament can start,” Billström told Swedish broadcaster SVT.